 I've heard Kas Lemmens described as a mythical creature, a bit like a unicorn.
 Watching him snowboarding just fills you with joy, not only because his riding is incredible, but also because he's usually giggling and has a huge smile on his face.
 This might lead you to assume that he's like that all of the time, but we've only recently found out that there's a lot more to him than what we see on the surface.
-The following conversation took place a grassy Swiss hill in July while we were shooting for the HEXAGON project.
+The following conversation took place on a grassy Swiss hill in July while we were shooting for the HEXAGON project.

 Interview - Theo Acworth